 Mood Swings / Sudden Tears / Depression

-The weepies, supersensitivity, crying jags — whatever you call them, they are a sign of menopause and are often very irritating to deal with.
+Super-sensitivity, crying jags — however you describe the experience, they are a sign of menopause and are often very irritating to deal with.
 Mood swings are very common for women in menopause.
 It’s like constantly having PMS.
 You can feel great one moment, then be crying about nothing the next.

 If you don’t know you’re in premature menopause, you wonder what is going on.
 There seems to be no rhyme or reason to your moods.
 If you do know you are in premature menopause, often you are so devastated by the diagnosis that you are depressed, to begin with.
 SO not only do you have a tendency to cry, you feel you have a reason to as well.